pytition/Pytition/README.md

 * STATIC_ROOT => /home/your_user/www/static

 ### Setup your customization
-For your own usage of Pytition you should customize the following variables in settings.py:

-* ORG_NAME => your organization name
-* ORG_TWITTER_HANDLE => your organization's twitter handle

-You can also customize the TinyMCE variables:
+You can customize the TinyMCE variables:

 * TINYMCE_JS_URL
 * TINYMCE_DEFAULT_CONFIG